Have you ever felt like you’ve studied Chinese for hours and hours but you can’t say a sentence?

 It only means that you’re probably using the wrong method to practice your speaking.

 So what’s the right method?
 Keep on reading, and I’ll explain in ten easy steps.
-But first, why
+But first, let’s talk about why it’s important to learn conversational Chinese skills.

 Why It’s Important to Have Conversational Chinese Skills